Flint, Michigan: Basketball

-Many Flint natives have played basketball in the National Basketball Association (NBA), NCAA Division 1 or European professional basketball.
+Many Flint natives have played basketball in the National Basketball Association (NBA), NCAA Division I or European professional basketball.
 NBA champion Glen Rice, Eddie Robinson and three-time NBA champion JaVale McGee, and Washington Wizards forward Kyle Kuzma all hail from Flint, as do Morris Peterson, Mateen Cleaves, and Charlie Bell (four of the five starters from Michigan State University's "Flintstones" 2000 National Championship team).

 Local teacher and independent film maker Marcus Davenport chronicles Flint's ties to basketball and the basketball culture in his documentary Flint Star: The Motion Picture.
 Will Ferrell's 2008 movie Semi-Pro is based on the fictional basketball team the "Flint Tropics".

 Ice hockey

 On January 14, 2015, the Ontario Hockey League's Plymouth Whalers were relocated to Flint after a sale of the team to the owner of Perani Arena for the 2015–16 season.
 The team changed its name to the Flint Firebirds.
+In September 2022, the Firebirds announced the Leamington Flyers as an affiliate.